-The requirement that the INDI - as an external institution which is not seen as a representative institution by many communities35 - play a lead role in scrutinizing and evaluating consultation processes is problematic as it could undermine the obligation to consult to obtain free, prior and informed consent through representative institutions as required by the UN Declaration on the Rights of Indigenous Peoples.36 The resolution is also problematic because it establishes that the role of the INDI is to define the parameters of the consultation without mentioning the need to consult and agree on these with the affected communities.
+The requirement that the INDI - as an external institution which is not seen as a representative institution by many communities - play a lead role in scrutinizing and evaluating consultation processes is problematic as it could undermine the obligation to consult to obtain free, prior and informed consent through representative institutions as required by the UN Declaration on the Rights of Indigenous Peoples.
+The resolution is also problematic because it establishes that the role of the INDI is to define the parameters of the consultation without mentioning the need to consult and agree on these with the affected communities.

-Amnesty International has been informed that from mid-2013 a regional effort to pass a resolution to ensure participation at the level of local government has been developed in Presidente Hayes department with the participation of Indigenous Peoples.
-This resolution still needs to be approved.
+From mid-2013 a regional effort to pass a resolution to ensure participation at the level of local government was developed in Presidente Hayes department with the participation of Indigenous peoples.
+The resolution was finally approved in April 2014 and established the